 - Call-to-action to reveal what it is

-Brief description: Creating urgency is one of the best ways to make people take action, and using a deadline to enroll, receive a bonus, or get a discount always does the trick
+Brief description: Creating urgency is one of the best way to make people take action, and using a deadline to enrol, receive a bonus, or get a discount always does the trick

 - Emotional story

 Brief description: Using analogies is the best way to make readers understand the importance of what you're selling without being salesy.

 - Find a good analogy for what you're selling

 - Tell the analogy

 - Connect analogy with product